-Biggin Hill Safeguarding Birds Biggin Hill Safeguarding Area London City Airport Safeguarding Proposal The application site is located mid way along Versailles Road on the western side of the street.
-It comprises a sizeable detached Victorian house set within an average sized rear garden measuring $20m (d) \times 9.5m (w)$.
-It is bounded to the north by No.22 which is a detached single dwelling house of a similar design and character and to the south by a pair of semi-detached houses at Nos.26-28 that have been subdivided into 4 units.
-To the rear, in the west, the rear garden is bounded by the railway embankment.
+Biggin Hill Safeguarding Birds Biggin Hill Safeguarding Area London City Airport Safeguarding Members may recall this retrospective application being deferred without prejudice from Plans Sub Committee on 14th April 2011 for the applicant to make the following amendments to the scheme: "Remove the stilts from the wendy house structure, and to significantly reduce its overall height" The applicant considers it premature to commit to making significant changes to the scheme prior to Members giving further consideration to alternative amendments and additional information.
+The applicant is currently in the process of preparing a statement / landscaping scheme and this information will be dispatched to Members prior to the meeting.
+The previous report is repeated with the previous recommendation for permission unchanged.
+Proposal The application site is located mid way along Versailles Road on the western side of the street it comprises a sizeable detached Victorian house set within an average sized rear garden measuring 20m (d) x 9.5m (w).
+It is bounded to the north by No.22 which is a detached single dwelling house of a similar design and character and to the south by a pair of semi-detached houses at Nos.
+26-28 that have been subdivided into 4 units.
+To the rear in the west the rear garden is bounded by the railway embankment.
 Retrospective permission is sought to retain an existing detached children's play frame, wendy house, swing and slide.
 The highest part of the play equipment would be the roof apex of the wendy house which extends to 3m.
-The wendy house is accessed via a ladder on to a platform measuring 0.45m (d) x1.8m (w).
+The wendy house is accessed via a ladder on to a platform measuring 0.45m (d) x1.8m (d).
 The platform is elevated approx.1.05m above ground level.
 Location The play equipment is located at the bottom of the rear garden positioned within1.3m of the southern boundary with No.26 / 26a.
 Comments from Local Residents Nearby owners/occupiers were notified of the application and 2 representations were received from properties on either side , which can be summarised as follows: Neighbour at No.26a:

-- the structure dominates the garden, particularly in the rear half where the impact of the wendyhouse is akin to a watchtower - there is a direct line of sight into nearly all of the bedroom and the structure has compromised the use of this room - if children are standing on the wendy house balcony then there heads are not far from the top of the structure and they can look into the bedroom - the proposal could be improved if the structure were moved to the middle of the garden or closer to the northern boundary with No.22 and if it were considerably reduced in height Neighbour at No.22:
+- the structure dominates my garden, particularly in the rear half where the impact of the wendyhouse is akin to a watchtower - there is a direct line of sight into nearly all of my bedroom and the structure has compromised the use of this room - if children are standing on the wendy house balcony then there heads are not far from the top of the structure and they can look into my bedroom - the proposal could be improved if the structure were moved to the middle of the garden or closer to the northern boundary with No.22 and if it were considerably reduced in height Neighbour at No.22: